Five things to know about Seahawks running back Mike Davis: ‘I just wanted to prove that I belong’

 He never got a chance to play for new 49ers coach Kyle Shanahan as the team waived him shortly after the draft in May.

-4, He lost his sponsorship with Nike the day after he was cut by the 49ers.
+4. He lost his sponsorship with Nike the day after he was cut by the 49ers

 Yep, along with not knowing what his NFL future held after he was waived by the 49ers he says “I got a termination letter from Nike’’ of a sponsorship deal he had with the company the next day.